Long Layover? How To Sleep At An Airport Like A Pro

 7) Something to keep warm:

-It can get cold in some airports, so be sure to bring a small travel blanket or use a jacket to cover up.
-I like to bring a fashionable oversized scarf or Pashmina, doubling as a blanket and a fashion accessory.
+It can get cold sleeping in airports, so be sure to bring something you can use to cover up, like an oversized scarf or Pashmina, that doubles as a blanket and a fashion accessory.

 8) Wet wipes and or tissues:

-Wet wipes or flushable travel wipes come in handy for a quick washing in an airport bathroom.
+Wet wipes or flushable travel wipes are handy for quick washing up in an airport bathroom.

 They’re just great to have around in general for sticky situations.